UNM Office of the Provost & EVP for Academic Affairs

 The position description to be used in UNMJobs is considered the full and detailed description.
 The position description must include:

-• responsibilities of position broadly to attract a strong pool of qualified and diverse candidates.
+- responsibilities of position broadly to attract a broad and strong pool of qualified candidates.

 The position description may also include the following links to demonstrate the richness of our community both internally and within the city and state:

-The position description for branch campuses may also include information specific to the local communities of Gallup, Los Alamos, Taos, or Valencia.
+The position description for branch campuses may also include information specific to the local communities of Gallup, Los Alamos, Taos, or Valencia county.

 3.2.
 Qualifications for position(s)

-Qualifications for the position and described in the advertisement should focus on opening the pool to a wide range of applicants.
-Narrowly defined qualifications increase the risk of excellent and/or diverse candidates self-selecting out and/or being screened out.
+Qualifications for the position as described in the advertisement should focus on attracting a wide range of applicants.
+Narrowly defined qualifications increase the risk of excellent potential colleagues self-selecting out and/or being screened out.
 Minimum and preferred qualifications must be clearly stated.

 3.3 Equal Employment Opportunity/Affirmative Action statement